liamgabrielknowles/Animation-Engine/README.md

 ## AnimationModelImpl
 AnimationModelImpl - This is my first class for my IAnimationModel.
 This class consists of a `Map<String, List<IAnimation>>` and a `Map<String, IShape>`.
-Since these are my two fields it keeps my code simple, but it also allows us to name shapes like was asked for in the assignment specifications.
 An invariant is that a key for a shape map is the same key as the list of animations for that shape in the other map.
 This naming convention allows us to call a shape and its corresponding animations while also making sure that no other shape or animations can have duplicate names (as that would just be confusing).

 ## IAnimation
 IAnimation - This interface represents a singular animation for a given time period.
 It can only